oddbird/oddleventy/content/work/adobe.md

 ### CSS Custom Properties

 Each question in the game has nine options, and each option consists of the same identical image plus a unique font.
+Instead of using a seperate image for each item on the page, we wanted to give Adobe more flexibility to easily edit or add new font options and questions.
+We used a single SVG, and controlled the text and fonts via HTML/CSS.

+First, we used a YAML file containing the questions, answers, and fonts to generate the page in Vue.
+We soon realized the problem: **the type overflowed**.
 Typefaces have a wide array of letter heights and widths.
 When we placed the typefaces within the illustrations, some barely filled the space while others extended past the edges.
 CSS Custom Properties to the rescue!
-Custom Properties made it possible to adjust font-size individually.

 {{ embed.figure(
   data=before,